daemon(7) — Linux manual page

 steps recommended for SysV daemons need to be implemented.

-New-style init systems such as systemd make all of them
+New-style init systems such as systemd make all of them redundant.

-process monitoring, file descriptor passing, and other
+monitoring, file descriptor passing, and other functionality of

-execute them when run as new-style service.
+run as new-style service.

 Note that new-style init systems guarantee execution of daemon